 Native Americans in the Rockies, early mountain men, and Mormon settlers were adept at foraging plants and using them for dried ornaments, dyes, and medicine.
-People who later migrated from the plains and forests of the East weren’t as well-versed in the wildflowers.
-The first two groups had learned local plants from their Native American neighbors.
-The westering pioneers did not.
+People who later migrated from the plains and forests of the East weren’t as well-versed in wildflowers.
 One plant often looks very similar to its cousin, and the difference in effect can be calamitous.

 Mormon Tea comes from a nettle-looking bush.
 The nettles are picked and boiled in water.
 The tea isn’t delicious, but it’s passable.
 It was, and still is, used to give a person an abundance of energy.
 The bush has dusky-colored leaves and no scent.
 In the world of the Rocky Mountains, it’s a plain Jane, but it grows everywhere up to 7,000 feet.

 Settlers brought their rock roses with them and, despite the fact that they’re originally Mediterranean, several varieties thrived and went wild.
 These roses grow with zero care, and they are beautiful.
-(More standard varieties of roses also love the Rocky Mountains.)
 People use the blossoms to flavor water or honey.
 Oil made from the seeds of rose hips is great for your skin, and some swear by the curative effect when rubbed onto a scar.

-The squawberry bush doesn’t have a PC name, far from it, but local Native Americans and White people still call it that.
+The squawberry bush doesn’t have a PC name, but local Native Americans still call it that.
 The small, red fruits are eaten by many tribes—it’s good raw or dried—and it lasts through the winter.
 When dried, it can be ground with corn meal, adding a little zest to an otherwise bland treat.
-The branches are broken up and used for making baskets, back rests, and furniture.
+The branches are broken up and used for making baskets, backrests, and furniture.
 Over the centuries, people have thought it could cure everything from small pox to sore gums.
 It’s even been used as a deodorant.
 This hardy and pretty bush, which grows taller and wilder over time, is a Rocky Mountain favorite.

-Some flowers cover large swaths of the Rockies, and happily so.
-Hills and sunny valleys are blanketed with sunflowers in the middle of summer.
+Some flowers cover large swaths of the Rockies.
+Hills and sunny valleys are blanketed with wild sunflowers in the middle of summer.
 When they’re done showing off their colors, turn a sunflower’s head upside down, and you’ll have loads of seeds to munch.
-(Save plenty for the wild birds.)
-Every now and then, an orange one rises up from the crowd.
+Every now and then, a dark orange flower rises up from the crowd.
 Dandelions, too, are profuse.
 Every part of this plant is useful, and some people even pickle the roots!